 He gave a short laugh.
 "I think she meant that I was to look out for you from a distance.
-Not from the basement."
+Not from your basement."

-"It doesn't help that Faith is here.
+"It probably doesn't help that Faith's here.
 Teaching you.
 Shagging Giles."

 "Why should that bother her?"

 "People get territorial about those they love.
-She doesn't want Faith near Giles, even if Buffy doesn't have the same kind of feelings for him."
+She doesn't want Faith near Giles, even if she doesn't have the same kind of feelings for him."